schrodyn/ProgMonk/vim/vim-4-tutorial.md

 Other text object mnemonics are `aw` which means 'a' 'w'ord, a" means a quoted string (like "this is a quoted string"), ab means 'a' 'b'lock which means anything within a pair of parentheses, and so on.

+##Move to the beginning of line while in Insert mode

+`Ctrl+O` whilst in insert mode puts you in command mode for one key press only.
+Therefore `Ctrl+O` then `Shift+I` should accomplish what you're looking for.